-Board of Directors Ferrellgas Partners, L.P.
+To the Partners of Ferrellgas Partners, L.P.
 Liberty, Missouri

-We have audited the accompanying balance sheet of Ferrellgas Partners, L.P., as of April 27, 1994.
-This financial statement is the responsibility of the Partnership's management.
-Our responsibility is to express an opinion on this financial statement based on our audit.
+We have audited the accompanying consolidated balance sheet of Ferrellgas Partners, L.P. and subsidiary as of July 31, 1994, and the related consolidated statements of operations, partners' capital and cash flows for the period from inception (April 19, 1994) to July 31, 1994.
+These financial statements are the responsibility of the Partnership's management.
+Our responsibility is to express an opinion on these financial statements based on our audit.